Artists

 Mary Sue (assumed identity, established between 1979 and now) uses color to a poignant effect in performances rendered as videos, photographs, art objects, and drawings.
 Under her sobriquet adopted while at the ENSA of Dijon, she has had exhibitions in France, Belgium, and Italy and has participated in Art Basel, FIAC, and Art Brussels.
 Mary Sue’s working method, deploying the most advanced digital means, involves a critical reading of real places and situations through the prism of her cartoonish alter ego.
 Her vast project on childhood and loss, La Flotte, gained attention at the Art, ville et paysage festival (2017) in Amiens.
 Mary Sue was part of Making Things Happen at TMH, Amsterdam, 2017-18, and was TMH’s artist in focus at Independent Brussels, 2019.
 She participated in the XXIV International Encounters Traverse Video Festival, Toulouse, in 2021 and the curated presentation 11 Women of Spirit VI at Salon Zürcher, New York, in 2022.
 In 2023, Mary Sue’s works were featured in the solo exhibition ENTARTAINMENT at TMH, her large-scale installation La Flotte II was on view at the Sanatorium de Bergesserin, and her work was included in La Nuit de lInstant at the Centre Photographique de Marseille.

-TMH PROJECTS: Group presentation at PAN Amsterdam, 2023 / ENTARTAINMENT (solo), 2022-23 / Artist in Focus at Unseen Amsterdam & Salon Zürcher, NY, 2022 / The Indispensable Experience of Art (group show), 2020-21 / Clear Water (group show), 2020 / Painting & Performance (with Pino Pinelli & Elsa Tomkowiak), at Independent Brussels, 2018 & at TMH, 2019 / Remix (group show), 2018 / Making Things Happen: Young Artists in Dialogue II (with Elsa Tomkowiak), 2018.
-PUBLICATIONS & EDITIONS: TMH Catalogue 5.4, 2017.
+TMH PROJECTS: Solo presentation at Polyptyque Contemporary Photography Fair, Marseille, 2022 / TMH’s 10th Anniversary Presentation at PAN Amsterdam, 2023 / ENTARTAINMENT (solo), 2023 / Solo presentation at Salon Zürcher, NY, 2022 / Solo presentation at Unseen Amsterdam, 2022 / The Indispensable Experience of Art (group show), 2021 / Clear Water (group show), 2020 / Painting & Performance (group show), 2019 / Painting & Performance at Independent Brussels (with Pino Pinelli & Elsa Tomkowiak), 2018 / Remix (group show), 2018 / Making Things Happen: Young Artists in Dialogue II (with Elsa Tomkowiak), 2018.
+PUBLICATIONS & EDITIONS: TMH Catalogue 5.4, 2018 / Patatras!
+The first indoor land art game, 2022.

 DENNIS OPPENHEIM